MichaelWalker-git/EventPlanning_NodeGraphQL/README.md

 - Read Events
 - Update Events
 - Delete Events

-- query and find all the locations & events belonging to an organization
+- Query and find all the locations & events belonging to an organization
-- query a location(s) / event(s) and having the ability to find the organization it belongs to.
+- Query a location(s) / event(s) and having the ability to find the organization it belongs to.

 ### Getting Started
 - Run ``yarn run serve``
 - Navigate in your browser to ``http://localhost:4000/`` which will navigate you to a